 - ¾ yard of 44″+ wide quilting or sateen weight cotton for the lining; we used a sateen weight: Amy Butler’s Idyll in Midnight from her Violette collection

-NOTE: Violette is an older collection from our S4H stash and may not be readily available online or in stores.
+NOTE: Violette is an older collection from our S4H stash and not readily available online or in stores.
 Your best option would to search eBay or Etsy for remaining cuts.

 - 3½ yards of 20″+ wide lightweight fusible interfacing (a woven fusible is recommended) for the main body of the bag; we used Pellon Shape-Flex